 We’re not saying your brand has to be perfect.
 Every brand makes mistakes.
 It’s how you learn and grow.

-But underneath, deep down in your brand identity, you should have values which reflect how you’ll act when life gets tough.
+But underneath, deep down in your brand identity, you should have values that reflect how you’ll act when life gets tough.
 Which should reflect the choices you make under pressure.
-Which show your brand’s true character.
+Which show your true brand character.

 We don’t claim to get this 100% right ourselves by the way.
-But there’s categories, businesses and brands we avoid because we don’t believe in their character.
+But there are categories, businesses and brands we avoid because we don’t believe in their character.

 When times get tough for us, we look back to our values and we’re happy what we do still lives up to those.
 That’s where we think our brand’s strength of character lies.